 - MAN3301 - Human Resources Management (My role: Review Team Chair)

 - EVR4823 - Environmental Impact Assessment (My role: Review Team Chair)

 - National Science Foundation (NSF) and National Center for Women & IT (NCWIT) has accepted my application to attend 2016 CISE/EHR PI and Community Meeting for CS in STEM.
 This meeting is a centerpiece of NSF efforts to build a community around broadening participation and education efforts in computer science.
 NSF covers all expenses.
-Meeting will be held at the Gaylord Hotel in National Harbor, Maryland.
+Meeting was held at the Gaylord Hotel in National Harbor, Maryland.
 (February 1-2, 2016)

 - I attended the 2015 STEM-CP CE21: Computing Education for the 21st Century PI & Community Meeting.
 I was invited by The National Center for Women & IT (NCWIT) and the National Science Foundation (NSF) to the meeting with all expenses covered.
 Meeting was held in Baltimore, MD.
-(Jan 21-23, 2015).
+(Jan 21-23, 2015). [link]

 [Thank you letter]

 - Served as Subject Matter Expert on Florida Teacher Certification Examination.
 The Florida Department of Education and Evaluation Systems group of Pearson, the states postsecondary assessment contractor, held a Florida Teacher Certification Examinations (FTCE) item writing and development session in Computer Science.
 The goal of the session is to write test questions for the Computer Science Teacher Certification Examination.
 I attended several Florida Teacher Certification Examinations (FTCE) Computer Science K-12 Item Specifications Finalization Meetings in Orlando.
 (11-12 Apr 2013, 3-5 May 2013).
 Stipends received $500 and $750.

 - I evaluated the research grant application of a faculty member at Sam Houston State University.